-Similarly, Google focuses on your website pagespeed, and it is ultimately one of the biggest SEO factors.
-Google has clearly stated that pagespeed is a landing page factor, either you are optimizing your site organically or through Google Ads.
+Similarly, Google focuses on your website page speed, and it is ultimately one of the biggest SEO factors.
+Google has clearly stated that page speed is a landing page factor, whether you are optimizing your site organically or through Google Ads.

 Google says that a user has more potential to move away from your website if it takes more than 3 seconds to load.
 Or else it will increase your website’s bounce rate.